-Representing businesses and business people in complex commercial litigation, Kristen Hudson has won high-stakes legal challenges in state, federal and appellate courtrooms across the nation.
+Representing businesses, business people, physicians and healthcare entities in complex commercial litigation, Kristen Hudson has won high-stakes legal challenges in state, federal and appellate courtrooms across the nation.
 A professional with uncompromising integrity, she pursues solutions that make the best financial sense for her clients—avoiding court whenever possible and advocating aggressively when litigation is needed.

 Kristen has successful experience in matters ranging from contract disputes, business torts and fraud to the protection of trade secrets and intellectual property rights—not only in the courtroom, but also in a variety of arbitral forums.

 These legal areas are reflected in some of her recent successes:

 - leading a joint defense group and winning a dismissal with prejudice and sanctions on behalf of a national bank on claims in Illinois federal court relating to antitrust, conspiracy, and fraud and successfully defending the dismissal in the Seventh Circuit Court of Appeals

 - successfully defending a family limited partnership against claims in Illinois state and federal courts involving RICO and breach of fiduciary duty, and successfully prosecuting an action to quiet title and quash unlawful lis pendens recorded on real estate assets in connection with the litigation

 - successfully invalidating a contractual limitation on damages in a contract for the sale of goods under the Illinois Uniform Commercial Code thereby allowing evidence of full amount of damages to be heard at arbitration, which resulted in a favorable settlement for the client